 Sustainability

-Our membership base has been growing steadily, and I am hoping we will get extremely close to our objective, as we have had great initiatives delivered to our membership base and the professional market.
+Our membership base has been growing steadily, and I am hoping we will get close to our objective, as we have had great initiatives delivered to our membership base and the professional market.

 Our sponsorship base has been growing in a very creative and innovative manner and we have several organisations interested to participate in the upcoming conference.